 The gnatcheck tool can include in the generated diagnostic messages and in the report file the results of the checks performed by the compiler.
 Though disabled by default, this effect may be obtained by using '+R' with the following rule identifiers and parameters:

 'Restrictions'

-To record restrictions violations (that are performed by the compiler if the pragma Restrictions or Restriction_Warnings are given), use the rule named Restrictions with the same parameters as pragma Restrictions or Restriction_Warnings.
+To record restrictions violations (which are performed by the compiler if the pragma Restrictions or Restriction_Warnings are given), use the Restrictions rule with the same parameters as pragma Restrictions or Restriction_Warnings.

 'Style_Checks'